angular/angular/aio/content/guide/workspace-config.md

 #### Style preprocessor options

-In Sass you can make use of the `includePaths` feature for both component and global styles.
+In Sass, you can make use of the `includePaths` feature for both component and global styles.
 This allows you to add extra base paths that are checked for imports.

 To add paths, use the `stylePreprocessorOptions` option: